-The Role of Key Results
+The Role of Key Results in your OKR planning

 The most important role of Key Results is that they force you to specify what you mean by a particular Objective.
 If you have an Objective to learn Italian, then "Learning Italian" will mean different things to different people.
 Key Results enable you to specify what it means to you.
 They answer the question: “What needs to happen in order to successfully achieve the Objective?”
 In other words, Key Results help you identify what really matters.